 - Control tower simulator, en-route/approach control position and remote tower;

-The simulators associated with the ACHIL platform can be interconnected and integrated using middleware to conduct large-scale simulations in real time covering all the pilot and controller positions in the air transport system and offering the associated communication resources and services.
+The simulators associated with the ACHIL platform can be interconnected and integrated using a middleware that enables large-scale simulations to be conducted in real time covering all the pilot and controller positions in the air transport system and offering the associated communication resources and services.

 Research axes and themes